 Rita Panicker Pinto

 Ms. Rita Panicker Pinto is the Founder Director of Butterflies.
 She has been a faculty member in the Women’s Studies Unit, at Tata Institute of Social Sciences, Mumbai and was also the Founder Member of MASHAL – Maharashtra Association for Social Housing.
 In 1990, Rita was appointed Consultant to UNICEF New York and Nigeria to assist UNICEF Nigeria office to formulate a national policy and programme for Children Especially in Difficult Circumstances (CEDC).
 Today this whole area is known as Child Protection.
 From 1988-1992, Rita also served as the Director of the Board of ChildHope International, an international organization working on issues of street and working children.
-Rita was elected to the Ashoka Fellowship in 1993.Currently she is also the Vice Chair of the Board of Family for Every Child, a global alliance of local civil society organisations working together to improve the lives of vulnerable children around the world.
+Rita was elected to the Ashoka Fellowship in 1993 and has authored several books on children’s issues.
+She was also the Vice Chair of the Board of Family for Every Child, a global alliance of local civil society organisations working together to improve the lives of vulnerable children around the world.

 Vilas Khopkar worked with UNICEF for 20 years.
 He was the communication project officer in New York Office.
 After his early retirement from UN he returned to India and worked as a freelance consultant to the UN and other bilateral agencies.
 He has done several assignments for various organizations.
 He is committed to the cause of child rights.